 We're the dominant player in a $10B a year worldwide market, growing faster than our nearest competitor.
 We are #1 in user base and user distribution.

-We are 46 employees, with 28 in engineering.
+We are 46 employees, with 27 in engineering.
 If you want to join a company that's cash-flow positive, has a lot of money in the bank, and is growing revenue and engineering in 2020 despite the challenges of Covid-19 and is still growing then check us out.

 Our teams consist of engineers, a product manager and a designer We organize our teams as groups that work together.
 Groups move onto products/features as needed.
 We hire generalist software engineers, and all engineers work in the full stack.
 We have daily stand-ups and continuous check-ins.